Free Tool

 How do parlay odds work?

 Parlay odds multiply together because ALL legs must win.
-If you have two 50% probability bets, the parlay probability is 50% × 50% = 25%.
-Each additional leg dramatically reduces your chances of winning.
+If you have two 50% probability outcomes, the combined probability is 50% x 50% = 25%.
+Each additional leg dramatically reduces the overall chance.

 Parlays typically offer lower payouts than the true mathematical odds would suggest.
-The sportsbook increases their edge on parlays, making them less favorable than betting each leg individually.
+The vig increases on parlays, making them less favorable than betting each selection individually.

-What's the difference between fair odds and sportsbook odds?
+What is the difference between fair odds and market odds?

 Fair odds represent what the parlay should pay based on pure mathematics.
-Sportsbook odds are usually lower because they include the house edge (vig) on top of the already difficult parlay probability.
+Market odds are usually lower because they include the vig on top of the already difficult combined probability.

 Mathematically, fewer legs are better.
 Each additional leg multiplies the difficulty.
-Most professional bettors avoid parlays entirely or limit them to 2-3 legs maximum for entertainment purposes.
+Most experienced bettors limit parlays to 2-3 legs maximum.